mr-bt/manager.README/README.md

 #### Decision-making reasoning

 Reasoning is using data, facts and process to decide about possible courses of action.
 We strive to move fast, but the world surrounding us is complex, ambiguous and carries out a considerable deal uncertainty.
 More often than not, we can't wait to have all the information available to make a decision.
 Still, we need to make it.
 The formula that I use embraces that we make decisions in imperfect conditions.
-In essence, we need 70% of the information to make a decision, but we need to be great at correcting course and learning.
+In essence, we need 50% to 70% of the information to make a decision, but we need to be great at correcting course and learning.

 I tend to optimise for: